 To begin, keep in mind these key points about health insurance in Iowa:

-If your income is very low, you may qualify for free or low-cost coverage through Medicaid in Iowa.
+Medicaid.
+You may qualify for free or low-cost coverage through Medicaid in Iowa if your income is very low.

 For more information, see Ways to Save Money on Obamacare in Iowa.